grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Take off your headset Cassandra," said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
 It updated immediately following each ping -- the torpedo was gaining about 100 meters between each ping.

-"Down, we have to get deeper," Percy whispered to herself in the control room.
+"Down. we have to get deeper," Percy whispered to herself in the control room.
 She reached past Bastian, and turned the dive planes wheel to the stop so they had maximum angle.
 The boat dropped from under them.

 Where a moment before Gregory was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could blow the _Prospect_ open, and the pressure of water that could crush the boat flat.

 Percy looked up.
 They were passing 200 meters.

-The pinging was fast enough that they all knew the torpedo was almost on them.
+The torpedo's pings increased in frequency until they came so fast that they pulsed in the ears.
+The torpedo was on them.

 And then there was a creeping silence in the moment where they had all expected the next sound to be their eardrums pressed in by the shock wave of an explosion.

-There was nothing but a long lingering quiet, no longer being split by the ping of the torpedo.
+There was nothing but a long lingering quiet.
 The only sound was the groaning of the _Prospect's_ hull being pushed through the continued stress of fast diving.

 Gregory looked at Percy, "What happened?"

 [//]: # (I do not think a torpedo has a pressurized hull, so it would not implode, it would just fail.)

 "Most of the torpedoes on these Authority subs are older ones because they manufactured fuckin' huge numbers of them.
 They generally can't swim below 200 meters or so.
 The one homing on us probably just stopped functioning when critical components failed under the pressure."
 Percy paused, thinking to herself.
-"It's entirely fuckin' possible that they are loading a more modern torpedo into their tubes right now that can reach us at this depth, and all we've done is delayed the fuckin' inevitable."
+"It's entirely possible that they are now loading a more modern torpedo into their tubes that can reach us at this depth, and all we've done is delayed the fuckin' inevitable."

-"What are they doing Hemi now?"
-Percy asked the sonar station loudly, with a slight tilt of her head.
+Percy tilted her head slightly and said loudly, "what are they doing Hemi now?"

 Hemi and Cassandra had their headsets back on and were listening.
 "Sounds like they stopped moving Percy.
 They may have decided to wait us out," said Hemi.

 [//]: # (### Hiding deep)